 There will be a tutorial on each alternating week with the labs.
-All the sessions will be held via a BigBlueButton (BBB) conferencing system which can be accessed from the Brightspace website.

-The structure of the tutorial is as follows:
+The structure of the tutorial is as follows.

 A set of tutorial problems will be posted on the lab/tutorial Brightspace website at least a week before the tutorial session.
 Students should attempt to solve all these problems in order to prepare for the tutorial.
-At the start of the tutorial session the instructor will go through a new problem that you have not seen before on the virtual whiteboard.
-Then students will be split into breakout rooms, and the TAs will demonstrate solving practice problems and answering questions about the tutorial problem set.
-During the last hour of the tutorial will be an openbook test consisting of two multiple choice problems and one long-answer problem.
-Open book means that you can use your notes, textbook, the formula sheet, and a scientific calculator.
-No other aids are permitted.
+At the start of the tutorial session the instructor will go through a new problem that you have not seen before on the board.
+Then the TAs will demonstrate solving the practice problems and answering questions about the tutorial problem set.
+The last hour of the tutorial will be an close-book test consisting of two multiple choice problems and one long-answer problem (i.e. the tutorial test has a 60 minutes duration).

 The grade for the tutorial test and the multiple-choice quiz will be combined to provide the final Tutorial Test grade for each of the 5 tutorial sessions this semester.

 The four highest test grades will be used to determine the final Tutorial Test score.

-Students must normally attend the tutorial only in the lab section to which they belong.
-To be able to attend a different section, students must obtain permission from the lab coordinator Jesse Lock (jesselock@cunet.carleton.ca).
+Students must attend the tutorial only in the lab section to which they belong.
+Exceptionally, to be able to attend a different section, students must obtain permission from the lab coordinator Mr. Jesse Lock (jesselock@cunet.carleton.ca).
 Such permission will usually be granted only for emergencies or medical reasons.
-So, if you cannot attend your own lab section one week due to e.g. medical reasons, let us know AS SOON AS POSSIBLE so that you can be rescheduled to a different section.
+If you cannot attend your own lab section one week due to e.g. medical reasons, let us know AS SOON AS POSSIBLE so that you can be rescheduled to a different section.